gennaroprota/breeze/readme.md

 include or exclude a component (get_cpuid_info()) which is only implemented for x86_64.

+*Note: to get a list of the available Make targets, with a brief description for each one, launch the command `make help` (or `gmake help`).*

 # A note about the documentation

 The documentation is contained in the source files, in the form of Doxygen